jsam/fuseline/docs/for-developers/execution-flow.md

 ### Executing tasks

 Workers load tasks from the store and run them using either `ProcessEngine` or another execution engine.
-Task results are kept in a shared dictionary so later steps can access their dependencies.
+Task results are written back to the store so later workers can access their dependencies.

-`ProcessEngine` drives this loop by repeatedly calling `fetch_next()` on the store, running the returned step and then storing its final state.
+`ProcessEngine` drives this loop by repeatedly calling `fetch_next()` on the store, running the returned step and then storing its final state and output.
 Successors are checked after each execution and, if ready, are enqueued for future workers.
 The synchronous `PoolEngine` behaves similarly but operates entirely in‑memory without persistent state.